-Taking a Kaplan GMAT practice test gives you a better understanding of what taking a timed exam on Test Day is really like, providing a sense of the endurance and pacing strategy you will need.
+Taking a Manhattan Prep Powered by Kaplan GMAT practice test gives you a better understanding of what taking a timed exam on Test Day is really like, providing a sense of the endurance and pacing strategy you will need.
 You will see the different question types that appear on a GMAT, and you will have an idea of your strengths and weaknesses once you review your performance.

-Kaplan’s GMAT practice test can be self-proctored, meaning you can take the test at any time, or you can take it in a live online classroom with a Kaplan instructor as proctor.
+Manhattan Prep Powered by Kaplan’s GMAT practice test can be self-proctored, meaning you can take the test at any time, or you can take it in a live online classroom with a Manhattan Prep instructor as proctor.
 The self-proctored option is accompanied by video review of certain questions, while the live session features a mini-lesson with a live instructor and Q&A via live chat.

 Exploring your in-depth GMAT score report

-There are three big differences between a Kaplan CAT and an official GMAT:
+There are three big differences between a Manhattan Prep Powered by Kaplan’s CAT and an official GMAT:

-- The first is that the Kaplan test is free!
+- The first is that the Manhattan Prep Powered by Kaplan’s test is free!

-- The second is that your score on the Kaplan test will not be reported anywhere, so if you are not satisfied with the score, business schools will never know.
+- The second is that your score on the Manhattan Prep Powered by Kaplan’s test will not be reported anywhere, so if you are not satisfied with the score, business schools will never know.

-- And the third big difference is that Kaplan provides a full score report, including explanations for all questions, breakdown of the types of questions you answered incorrectly, and time spent on each question.
+- And the third big difference is that Manhattan Prep Powered by Kaplan provides a full score report, including explanations for all questions, breakdown of the types of questions you answered incorrectly, and time spent on each question.

-This third point is the reason many savvy test-takers begin their prep with a Kaplan online GMAT practice test.
+This third point is the reason many savvy test-takers begin their prep with a Manhattan Prep Powered by Kaplan’s online GMAT practice test.
 The post-test score report includes the number of seconds you spent on each question and shows if you changed an answer.
-Here is an example of what the score report looks like:

 This student can also tell that despite spending almost four minutes on question 3 and more than five minutes on question 12, she answered both incorrectly.
 With this information in mind when she reviews these two questions, the student can decide how best to use her time on challenging problems and plan for deciding whether to continue working or guess and move on to similar questions in the future.